-By considering all the key points of using Azure storage as a backup solution you will eliminate the administrative overhead of maintaining on-premises solutions, buying additional storage space and licenses, and correct the mistakes of bad backup strategies.
+By considering all the key points of using Azure Backup for Azure storage, you will eliminate the administrative overhead of maintaining on-premises solutions, buying additional storage space and licenses, and correct the mistakes of bad backup strategies.

 You’ll also be gaining an infrastructure platform that can provide you with a place to test and restore easily and give you better insights for your backup sets though its reporting and automation tools.
 With Cloud Volumes ONTAP, those benefits can be even greater.